MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Getting_started_guide.rst

 UniConfig basic principles
 --------------------------

-The purpose of UniConfigis to manage the intent(desired configuration)of physical and virtual networking devices through a single network API.
-In addition, UniConfigenables device and network wide transactions so that the network will always remain in a well-defined state without leftovers from failed  configuration attempts.
-UniConfigis delivered as an applicationinthe FRINXOpenDaylight(ODL)Distributionand as a standalone application.
-UniConfigenables users to communicate with their network infrastructure via three different options:
+The purpose of UniConfigis to manage the intent (desired configuration) of physical and virtual networking devices through a single network API.
+In addition, UniConfig enables device and network wide transactions so that the network will always remain in a well-defined state without leftovers from failed  configuration attempts.
+UniConfig is delivered as an application in the FRINXOpenDaylight (ODL) Distribution and as a standalone application.
+UniConfig enables users to communicate with their network infrastructure via three different options:

 1) Via unstructured data through CLI
 2) Via OpenConfig API withthe help of our open source device library
 3) Via vendor YANG models native to the connected devices

-Option 1) gives users similar capabilities like access through Ansibleor similar toolsand allows to pass strings to the device and receive strings from the devicein a programmatic way.
-UniConfig provides the mechanism to authenticate and provide a channel to send and receive data but does not interpret the data.That is left for the user application to do.
+Option 1) gives users similar capabilities like access through Ansible or similar tools and allows to pass strings to the device and receive strings from the device in a programmatic way.
+UniConfig provides the mechanism to authenticate and provide a channel to send and receive data but does not interpret the data.
+That is left for the user application to do.

 Option 2) provides users with an OpenConfig API that is translated into device specific CLI or YANG models.
-Thisrequires “translation units”to be installedfor the devices under control.
+This requires “translation units” to be installed for the devices under control.
 FRINX provides an open source device library that includes many devices from widely deployed network vendors.

-Option 3) also called “UniConfig native”,provides the ability to configure devices with any YANGmodelthat is supported by the device.
-After mounting a device, UniConfig native maps the vendor models into its UniConfig data store and provides stateful configuration capabilitiesto applications and users
+Option 3) also called “UniConfig native”, provides the ability to configure devices with any YANG model that is supported by the device.
+After mounting a device, UniConfig native maps the vendor models into its UniConfig data store and provides stateful configuration capabilities to applications and users.

 .. image:: FRINX_UniConfig_solution.jpg
    :target: FRINX_UniConfig_solution.jpg